-Philadelphia has many exciting neighborhoods in a diverse range of accessibility, affordability, and ambiance.
+Philadelphia has many exciting neighborhoods with a diverse range of ambiance.
 Each student at PAFA has unique, individual needs, and the following resources were compiled to offer information about securing suitable off-campus housing for each student’s particular life situation.

 These resources include tips and helpful hints for creating a budget, local listings and management companies, and public transit information.

 While these resources are here to assist students in the process of finding off-campus housing in Philadelphia, the Office of Student Services is not endorsing any listing on this page and does not accept compensation for services rendered.